WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 9. What is reconciliation ?

 - Reconciliation is the process that React uses to determine the minimal set of changes to be made to the actual DOM.
 It compares the current virtual DOM tree with a new virtual DOM tree, and then applies the minimal set of changes to the actual DOM.

+## 10. What is JSX?

+- JSX is a syntax extension for JavaScript that allows developers to write HTML-like elements in thir JavaScript code .
+It is commonly used in React to describe the structure and content of a components's user interface.